Ishita-01/Fasal-Salahkaar/README.md

-# Punjabi-AgroBot 🌾
+# Fasal-Salahkaar🌾

-**Punjabi-AgroBot** is a Punjabi-language agricultural chatbot that answers user questions by retrieving context from Punjabi text documents using FAISS and generating a combined response using the Mistral-7B language model.
+**Fasal-Salahkaar** is a Punjabi-language agricultural chatbot that answers user questions by retrieving context from Punjabi text documents using FAISS and generating a combined response using the Mistral-7B language model.

 ---

 ## Project Structure

 ```
-Punjabi-AgroBot/
+Fasal-salahkaar/
 ├── app/
 │   └── app.py               ← Streamlit frontend for interaction
 ├── build_faiss_index.py     ← Script to create and save FAISS index from text files